 Non-Confidentiality and Recommendation

-- A. Non-Confidential.
-Unless otherwise ordered by the court, all child custody recommending counseling in San Diego County is non-confidential as between the counselor, the court, the parties and their attorneys, but remains confidential as to the public. - B. Confidentiality of Reports.
-The confidentiality of FCS reports is governed by statute including, but not limited to, Family Code sections 3025.5 and 3177.
+A. Non-Confidential.
+Unless otherwise ordered by the court, all child custody recommending counseling in San Diego County is non-confidential as between the counselor, the court, the parties and their attorneys, but remains confidential as to the public.